potatoqualitee/eol-dr/checklist.md

 Contact the following friends and family directly before announcing it on Twitter.
 Open up my laptop, create a note, then copy/paste it to:

-* iMessages: Blake, Brother, Brother 2, Janet, Brandy
+* iMessages: Blake, Brother, Brother 2
 * WhatsApp: Aaron
 * Facebook: Dad, dad’s phone number is in my phone too
 * Skype: Peter
 * Discord: Look in my chat list and message anyone I've talked about recently.
-So far, it's David, Sandra, Jenn and Claudette.
+So far, it's David, Jenn and Claudette.
-* Google chat or email: Ronny, Melanie
+* Google chat or email: Melanie
 * Instagram or email: JoeB

 Then let ppl on Twitter, Facebook and Instagram know.